Alazizu6798/PWC--Virtual-Internship-Project/README.md

 # Process
 - Verified data for any  missing values and anomalies.
-- Performed Data cleaning changed some data types so that data is clean and consistent with respect to data type, data format and values used in MySQL.
+- Performed Data cleaning changed some data types so that data is clean and consistent with respect to data type, data format and values..
 - Used KPI card to display business requirements according to the questions asked.
+- Used column chart to show Toatal Answered Calls by month , churn rate by internet services , total count of calls per hour, and churn rate by different types of contract.
-- Used column chart to show Daily Sales Analysis with Average Line of total sales to identify exceptional sales days.
+- Created Guage chart to show Average Satisfaction rating with comparison of target rating.
-- Created Heat chart to display sales as per days specifically on particular hour.
-- Created Calender Heat Map in which each day will show sales volume.
+- Created bar chart to show Avg Satisfaction rating by Agent, Total count of calls by Topics, Total count of subscription with maximum number of years, and payment methods used by customer.
-- Used Donut chart to show sales by weekdays and weekends.
+- Used Donut chart to show different types of Internet Services and Executive Gender Balance.
+- Used Clustered Column Chart to show total number of hirings per department and promotions per department filtered by gender.
-- Used Bar chart to analyze the sales distribution among various Stores and product category to vizualize the contribution of Stores as per there location in total sales.
+- Used Clustered Bar chart to analyze the total percentage difference in male and female in different departments, total number of promotions filtered by gender and Performance Rating.
-- Applied slicers to make it dynamic.
+- Applied Topic, Agent, Internet Services, Contract, Department, Job Level, Age, and Region Level slicers to make it dynamic.

 # Task 1
 ![Screenshot(495)](https://github.com/Alazizu6798/PWC--Virtual-Internship-Project/blob/main/Call%20centre%20Trend.png)